Youth in Saudi Arabia: Suffrage and political engagement

 Men are allowed to vote at twenty-one years old.
 In 2015, women were allowed to vote in the municipal elections that was held in December 2015.
 They will only be allowed to vote at the municipal level elections.

 "Arbitrary arrest and long-term detention" for anyone that speaks out against government policies are two reasons that youth are deterred from being politically active.
 Access to any improvements that the government tries to make in regard to unemployment compensation, housing availability and education would also be lost if youth participated in protest or explicit discontent with the government.
 The Wahhabi religious doctrine, which the country promotes, states that "opposition to the government, especially street protests, is religiously forbidden".

 Saudi youth want a say in governmental policies and procedures because of their increased exposure to the world through social media and the difficulties they are facing (unemployment, living costs and education).
 In 2012, it was estimated that YouTube use in the country increased 260%, and an estimated one-third of Saudis are active Twitter users.
-Saudi youth will use Twitter in order to voice their discontent over a lack of political rights, and sixty-three percent of youth said that they would like the government to give them increased participation and access to formulating and implementing policy at the local level in a 2011 survey.
+Saudi youth will use Twitter in order to voice their discontent over a lack of political rights, and 63% of youth said that they would like the government to give them increased participation and access to formulating and implementing policy at the local level in a 2011 survey.

 In order for youth to effectively participate in the country's development process, part of the Tenth Development Plan's objectives seek to speed up the process of implementing the National Youth Strategy as well as conduct surveys asking youth to comment on their issues and needs, so that the country knows what services to provide for them.